eosnetworkfoundation/grant-framework/docs/T&Cs.md

 **(ii)  Application review process:**

-The ENF grants committee, which is specified on the [Grants-Framework GitHub repository ](https://github.com/eosnetworkfoundation/grants-framework)(the "Grants Committee"), can issue comments and request changes on the grant application pull request (the submission of the grant application on GitHub).
+The ENF grants committee, which is specified on the [Grants-Framework GitHub repository ](https://github.com/eosnetworkfoundation/grant-framework)(the "Grants Committee"), can issue comments and request changes on the grant application pull request (the submission of the grant application on GitHub).
 As soon as 1/3 of the Grants Committee approves the pull request, the terms and conditions are signed off and all requested changes are addressed, the application is officially accepted.
-The application is now a part of the [ENF Grant-Framwork GitHub repository](https://github.com/eosnetworkfoundation/grants-framework).
+The application is now a part of the [ENF Grant-Framwork GitHub repository](https://github.com/eosnetworkfoundation/grant-framework).
 The time point of the acceptance by the Grants Committee is hereby stored on GitHub and counts as the official beginning of the grant.
 The original submission is stored with a unique commit hash (identifier) and can not be altered by any party.
-The final version approved by the Grants Committee of the Specifications, the Time Schedule and Milestones will be placed  in the applications folder of the W3F Open Grants Program Repository at <https://github.com/w3f/Grants-Program/tree/master/applications> via the merge function of GitHub.
+The final version approved by the Grants Committee of the Specifications, the Time Schedule and Milestones will be placed  in the applications folder of the ENF Grants Program Repository at <https://github.com/eosnetworkfoundation/grant-framework/tree/master/applications> via the merge function of GitHub.

 **(iii)  Milestone delivery process:**

-To submit one of the possible multiple milestones specified in the application, You shall fork the [Grant Milestone Delivery GitHub repository](https://github.com/w3f/Grant-Milestone-Delivery) with the same Github account, used to submit the initial application.
-In the newly created fork, You shall create a copy of the [milestone-delivery-template.md](https://github.com/w3f/Grant-Milestone-Delivery/blob/master/deliveries/milestone-delivery-template.md).
-Such [milestone-delivery-template.md](https://github.com/w3f/Grant-Milestone-Delivery/blob/master/deliveries/milestone-delivery-template.md) needs to be renamed as "project_name_milestone_number.md".
+To submit one of the possible multiple milestones specified in the application, You shall fork the [Grant Milestone Delivery GitHub repository](https://github.com/eosnetworkfoundation/grant-milestones) with the same Github account, used to submit the initial application.
+In the newly created fork, You shall create a copy of the [milestone-delivery-template.md](https://github.com/eosnetworkfoundation/grant-milestones/blob/master/deliveries/milestone-delivery-template.md).
+Such [milestone-delivery-template.md](https://github.com/eosnetworkfoundation/grant-milestones/blob/master/deliveries/milestone-delivery-template.md) needs to be renamed as "project_name_milestone_number.md".
 "Project_name" needs to be replaced with the name of the project application and milestone number with the number of the delivered milestone.
-Additionally, You shall fill out all mandatory parts of the [milestone-delivery-template.md](https://github.com/w3f/Grant-Milestone-Delivery/blob/master/deliveries/milestone-delivery-template.md) as well as the invoice form linked inside the [milestone-delivery-template.md](https://github.com/w3f/Grant-Milestone-Delivery/blob/master/deliveries/milestone-delivery-template.md).
-Once You have completed the milestone delivery document, You shall create a new pull request by clicking on the "create new pull request" button shown inside their fork of the [Grant Milestone Delivery GitHub repository](https://github.com/w3f/Grant-Milestone-Delivery).
+Additionally, You shall fill out all mandatory parts of the [milestone-delivery-template.md](https://github.com/eosnetworkfoundation/grant-milestones/blob/master/deliveries/milestone-delivery-template.md) as well as the invoice form linked inside the [milestone-delivery-template.md](https://github.com/eosnetworkfoundation/grant-milestones/blob/master/deliveries/milestone-delivery-template.md).
+Once You have completed the milestone delivery document, You shall create a new pull request by clicking on the "create new pull request" button shown inside their fork of the [Grant Milestone Delivery GitHub repository](https://github.com/eosnetworkfoundation/grant-milestones).

 **(iv)  Milestone review process:**

-The Grants Evaluators, who are specified on the [Grant-Framewok GitHub repository](https://github.com/w3f/Grants-Program), can issue comments and request changes on the milestone delivery pull request.
+The Grants Evaluators, who are specified on the [Grant-Framewok GitHub repository](https://github.com/eosnetworkfoundation/grant-framework), can issue comments and request changes on the milestone delivery pull request.

 a)  Purpose and object of the milestone review process